There’s one secret shared by the most successful entrepreneurs I’ve met.

 You see, there’s a reason the most successful business owners get excited every time they discover a new bottleneck.
 Rather than trying to marginally improve productivity for the machines, employees, or cash flow at the bottleneck, they engage in next level thinking instead.

 There’s a term for this at the lower levels of entrepreneurship.
 When trying to create businesses from scratch, you “entrepreneur it.”
-This means you create businesses or solve problems by rearrange existing resources in order to unlock value for your customers.
+This means you create businesses or solve problems by rearranging existing resources in order to unlock value for your customers.

 “Integration marketing,” is an example of rearranging existing resources to unlock value.
 Here’s what it means.